MuTecEn/Multimodal-Greek-Folk-Music-Dataset/README.md

-# Computational Analysis of Greek Folk Music: The case of Aegean Syrtos and Balos
+# Multimodal Greek Folk Music Dataset

 This work contains a dataset of Greek Aegean folk music tunes focusing on two prominent dances, Syrtos and Balos, and its feature-pattern analysis.